 Traditionally, curry powder is used intact or ground, cooked or raw, and they can be added at different times in the cooking process to produce different results.
 Curry dishes are prepared in the form of water, dry, or sauce.

 Curry dishes are prepared with various food sources such as beef, chicken, goat, lamb, seafood, and even vegetarians can enjoy curry if you change one—number of ingredients from meat to plants.

 Moreover, like turmeric, curry powder is also effective in healing wounds and antioxidants.
 Like mustard seeds, it is effective in preventing cancer and stimulating digestion.
 Curry powder also reduces pain and fights congestion and stomach ulcers while also boosting heart health.

-Cumin brings delicious taste to dishes and is a kind of “miracle” very good for health.
+Regardless of what cumin type you’re choosing, cumin brings delicious taste to dishes and is a kind of “miracle” very good for health.
 Cumin powder can be used to treat gastrointestinal ailments such as diarrhea, indigestion, flatulence, etc.